Curriculum

 Civilization

-Depending on the week, students will work on Civilization twice each week, in 45 minutes sessions.
-Often, key issues from the time period being studied will become part of a Quest.
+Depending on the weekly schedule, learners study Civilization twice a week in 45-minute sessions.
+Important historical themes from the period being studied often also become part of Quest Projects.

 Quests